Rugby: All Black stars sell personalised messages through new website Cameo

 New website Cameo offers registered users personalised video messages from celebrities and sports stars - including a handful of top All Blacks.

-The personalised clips can come with a hefty price tag though, with All Black loose forward Savea charging $80 and Ngani Laumape $70 for a 15-second message.
+The clips don't come cheap, though, with All Black loose forward Savea charging $80 and Ngani Laumape $70 for a 15-second message.

-If you're a bit short for cash, Waisake Naholo charges a much lower $35 and Sopoaga with the best bang for your buck at $30 per video.
+If you're a bit short for cash, All Blacks winger Waisake Naholo charges $35, while a Sopoaga message will set you back only $30.

 The innovative site allows each celebrity to keep 75 per cent of the profits.